 Singapore REIT Investment Ideas: 3 REITs That Increased Their Distributions Recently

-Here, let’s check out three Singapore-listed REITs that upped their DPU for the latest quarter.
+Here, let’s look at three Singapore-listed REITs that raised their DPU for the latest quarter.

 TL;DR: 3 REITs With Higher DPU

-- Contributions from Funan and Westgate increased CapitaLand Mall Trust’s DPU to 4.8%;
+- Contributions from Funan and Westgate led to a 4% growth in CapitaLand Mall Trust’s 2019 fourth-quarter DPU;

-- Mapletree Commercial Trust’s DPU climbed 2.2% due to higher contributions from four assets; and
+- Mapletree Commercial Trust’s latest third-quarter DPU climbed 5.6% due to higher contributions from almost all its assets; and

 REIT #1: CapitaLand Mall Trust

-The fall in DPU in 2016 was mainly due to the closure of Funan DigitaLife Mall on 1 July 2016 and divestment of Rivervale Mall on 15 December 2015.
-DPU has since recovered.
-In 2019, I would expect DPU to be higher than that in 2018 due to contributions from Funan and Westgate that were not available in the previous year.
+In 2016, DPU fell 1% mainly due to the closure of Funan DigitaLife Mall on 1 July 2016 and divestment of Rivervale Mall on 15 December 2015.

 REIT #2: Mapletree Commercial Trust